svne/JigMagga/README.md

 For styling we use [SASS](http://sass-lang.com/) (Syntactically Awesome Style Sheets).
 It is a CSS extension library which adds features like color functions, variables and other useful stuff.
 In addition to the .scss file of each jig there are two main files for global styling:

-- **jm-scss.scss** => Here are all the functions, mixins and variables you need.
-It's a sort of a configuration file and is included (@include) in every jig and in our **jm-core.scss**.
+`jm-scss.scss` => Here are all the functions, mixins and variables you need.
+It's a sort of a configuration file and is included (@include) in every jig and in our `jm-core.scss`.
-- **jm-core.scss** => The **jm-core.scss** holds the global used styles like link colors, headlines, predefined boxes and our [grid](#grid).
+`jm-core.scss` => The `jm-core.scss` holds the global used styles like link colors, headlines, predefined boxes and our [grid](#grid).

-We've already put some predefined mixins into **jm-scss.scss** to make it easier for you to start.
+We've already put some predefined mixins into `jm-scss.scss` to make it easier for you to start.

 It's recommended to always use the "jm-" prefix for classed and ids.
 So you can avoid problems with stylesheets of external plugins or something like that.

 As already mentioned every jig got it's own .scss file.
 This should be only used for jig related styling.
-Every class from **jm-core.scss** or every function from **jm-scss.scss** could be used for extending the jig styles.
+Every class from `jm-core.scss` or every function from `jm-scss.scss` could be used for extending the jig styles.
-For jig styling you should use a namespace convention like **".jm-jig-yourjigname-elementname"**.
+For jig styling you should use a namespace convention like `.jm-jig-yourjigname-elementname`.
 So it will be easier for you to find your styles or to debug your code.
 It's also helpful to avoid conflicts with other jig styles.

 At last here is a short example of what you can do with SASS in _JigMagga_: